-Monday-Thursday 8 am-5:30 pm, Friday, 8 am-5 pm (A technician is on call until 10 pm, Monday-Thursday, during the academic year.)
+Monday-Friday 8 am-5 pm (A technician is on call until 10 pm, Monday-Thursday, during the academic year.)

-Main Office: Science Center Room B02 (617-495-9460)

-To request equipment only, email: mtsequip@fas To request our technicians' assistance for an event, email: mtsevent@fas (service for all FAS buildings except CGIS, the Science Center, and Sever Hall)
+Main Office: Science Center Room B02 (617-495-9460) To request equipment only, email: mtsequip@fas.harvard.edu (service for all FAS buildings except CGIS, the Science Center, and Sever Hall)

-CGIS Office: CGIS South Building Room S053 (617-495-9807)
+CGIS Office: CGIS South Building Room S053 (617-495-9807) Email: mtscgis@fas.harvard.edu (service for CGIS buildings)

-To request equipment only, that is for use in a CGIS building, email: mtscgis@fas (service for CGIS buildings)

-Sever Hall Office: Sever Hall Room 301 (617-495-9470)

-To request equipment only, that is for use in Sever Hall, email: sevmedia@fas

-(service for Sever Hall and the Extension and Summer Schools)
+Sever Hall Office: Sever Hall Room 301 (617-495-9470) To request equipment only, that is for use in Sever Hall, email: sevmedia@fas.harvard.edu (service for Sever Hall and the Extension and Summer Schools)

-MTS provides slide, film, overhead, video, and data projection; audio recording and reinforcement; video production and editing; consultation on media installations; and coordination of film and videotape rentals for classroom use.
-MTS also has equipped some FAS classrooms with computer equipment.
-Please call MTS a minimum of two weeks in advance to arrange for technician assistance, reserve equipment, and to test any specific non-standard software or non-commercially produced CDs or DVDs for compatibility with our computer equipment or players.
-Please note that either some training or MTS technicians' assistance will be required for certain types of equipment.
+Media and Technology Services (MTS) provides data, film, overhead, slide and video projection; classroom computers; audio recording; sound reinforcement systems; video recording/editing; video conferencing; film, DVD and videotape rentals for FAS courses, assistive listening systems; and a reservable screening room.
+Please call MTS a minimum of two weeks in advance to arrange for services.
+Some of our services include technician assistance, equipment rental, and testing specific non-standard software or non-commercially produced CDs or DVDs for compatibility with our computer equipment or players.
+Training or MTS technicians' assistance will be required for certain types of equipment.
 Instructors are also free to request MTS assistance with any equipment for one, several or all of a course's class meetings.
-Please note that fees will be charged for after-hours, weekend, or holiday assistance and for non-course instruction requests.
+Please note that fees will be charged for after-hours, weekend or holiday assistance and for noncourse instruction requests.
 Classrooms must be reserved through the FAS Classrooms Office or the appropriate departments.
 MTS does not reserve or schedule classrooms.
 Information on permanently installed classroom equipment and photographs of classrooms can be found on the IMS website.

-The MTS Main Office supports all FAS buildings except CGIS, the Science Center, and Sever Hall.
-It is located in the Science Center, Room B-02 (617-495-9460).
-The MTS Sever Hall Office supports classes and events in Sever Hall and the Extension School.
-It is located in Sever Hall, Room 301 (617-495-9470).
-The MTS CGIS Office supports classes and events in the Center for Government and International Studies (CGIS) buildings.
-It is located in the CGIS South Building Room S053 (617-495-9807).
-For assistance with classes or events in the Science Center, please contact Science Center Lecture Multimedia Services located at the Science Center, Room B-01 (617-495-5357).
+MTS supports FAS and the Extension and Summer Schools.
+The MTS Main Office supports classes and events that take place in FAS buildings except for the CGIS buildings, the Science Center and Sever Hall.
+The MTS CGIS Office supports classes and events that take place in the Center for Governments and International Studies (CGIS) buildings.
+The MTS Sever Hall Office supports classes and events that take place in Sever Hall.
+For assistance with classes or events in the Science Center, please contact Science Center Lecture Multimedia Services located at the Science Center Room B-01 (617-495-5357).